Strategy Synthesis for Multi-dimensional Quantitative Objectives: Introduction

-\textbf{Related works.} This paper extends the results presented in its preceding conference version \cite{chatterjee_CONCUR2012} and gives a full presentation of the technical details.
+\textbf{Related works.} This paper extends the results presented in its preceding conference version~\cite{chatterjee_CONCUR2012} and gives a full presentation of the technical details published in~\cite{DBLP:journals/acta/ChatterjeeRR14}.
 Games with a single mean-payoff objective have been studied in~\cite{EM79,ZP95}, and games with a single energy objective in~\cite{CdAHS03}; their equivalence was established in~\cite{bouyer_FORMATS2008}.
 One-dimensional mean-payoff parity games problem has been studied in~\cite{chatterjee_LICS05}: an exponential algorithm was given to decide if there exists a winning strategy (which in general was shown to require infinite memory); and an improved algorithm was presented in~\cite{bouyer_ATVA11}.
 One-dimensional energy parity games problem has been studied in~\cite{chatterjee_ICALP10}: it was shown that deciding the existence of a winning strategy is in NP $\cap$ coNP, and an exponential algorithm was given.
 It was also shown in~\cite{chatterjee_ICALP10} that, for one-dimensional energy parity objectives, finite-memory strategies with exponential memory are sufficient, and the decision problem for mean-payoff parity objective can be reduced to energy parity objective.
-Games on VASS with several different winning objectives have been studied in~\cite{brazdil_ICALP10}, and from the results of~\cite{brazdil_ICALP10} it follows that in multi-dimensional energy games, winning strategies with finite memory are sufficient (and a triple exponential bound on memory can be derived from the results).
-The complexity of multi-dimensional energy and mean-payoff games was studied in~\cite{chatterjee_FSTTCS10,VR11}.
-It was shown in~\cite{chatterjee_FSTTCS10} that in general, winning strategies in multi-dimensional mean-payoff games require infinite memory, whereas for multi-dimensional energy games, finite-memory strategies are sufficient.
-Moreover, for finite-memory strategies, the multi-dimensional mean-payoff and energy games coincide, and optimal computational complexity for deciding the existence of a winning strategy was established as coNP-complete~\cite{chatterjee_FSTTCS10,VR11}.
-Multi-dimensional mean-payoff games with infinite-memory strategies were studied in~\cite{VR11}, and optimal computational complexity results were established.
-Various decision problems over multi-dimensional energy games were studied in \cite{fahrenberg_ICTAC11}.
+Alternative objectives based on the mean-payoff but with improved tractability in the one-dimensional setting were considered in~\cite{chatterjee_ATVA2013}.
+Extension of the worst-case threshold problem - the classical decision problem on mean-payoff games - with guarantees on the expected performance faced to a stochastic adversary was studied in~\cite{DBLP:conf/stacs/BruyereFRR14}.